Understanding SoniCloud Users, Groups, Permissions and SSO

 Passwords

-Passwords will also expire and require a reset after a certain period, and accounts will be locked out following successive failed login attempts.
+Passwords will also expire and require a reset after a certain period, and accounts will be locked out after a set number of failed login attempts.
 The duration of these lockouts can be further customized.

-These groups are assigned to a Zone, which gives users the ability to view points in that zone.
+These groups are assigned to a Zone, allowing users to view points in that zone.

 In the example above, there are two zones: